 With the unending details, decision-making, and planning of a business, you might wonder why you need to identify a niche.
 Why take the time to act on this buzzword?
 It turns out, you do not have time to skip this step.
 A niche provides you with two bits of help:

 Identifying a niche you are passionate about keeps you energized.
 Imagine doing what you love, helping others in a way that excites you, and getting financially rewarded.
 It also motivates you to stick it out when trials and the nitty-gritty of business ownership threaten to undo you.

 By naming a niche, the overwhelming business world gets smaller.
 A niche focuses your attention on a specific group of people with a specific need.
 This focus makes it easier to identify partners and clients, become an expert, build referrals and fine-tune marketing efforts.

 Personal reflection, industry insight, and research give you answers to, “What is my niche?”
 A year of soul searching promises answers.
 But, do not fear.
 Four simple steps explain how to find a niche — with a little soul searching but less time.

 1. Know Your Audience

 If you already own a business or identified the audience you want to reach, this target offers clues to your niche.
-By studying clients, leads and target audiences, you get a picture as to their needs and wants.
+By studying clients, leads, and target audiences, you get a picture of their needs and wants.
 Their questions and searches hint at their desires and problems.